adtzlr/felupe/docs/tutorial/building_blocks.rst

    \boldsymbol{u}_1 &+= d\boldsymbol{u}_1

 The default solver of FElupe is `SuperLU <https://docs.scipy.org/doc/scipy/reference/generated/scipy.sparse.linalg.spsolve.html#scipy.sparse.linalg.spsolve>`_ provided by the sparse package of `SciPy <https://docs.scipy.org>`_.
 A significantly faster alternative is `pypardiso <https://pypi.org/project/pypardiso/>`_ which may be installed from PyPI with ``pip install pypardiso`` (not included with FElupe).
-The optional argument ``solver`` of :func:`fem.solve.solve` accepts a user-defined solver.
+The optional argument ``solver`` of :func:`~felupe.solve.solve` accepts any user-defined solver.

 ..  code-block:: python